thiggy01/change-gdm-background/README.md

 ## Usage

-Run the script with root privileges such as `sudo ./path/to/script /path/to/image.
+Run the script with root privileges such as `sudo ./path/to/script /path/to/image`.

-If you see a message login image sucessfully changed, then, when you restart gdm or reboot your computer, your gdm background should be covered with the image you selected.
+If you see a message `login image sucessfully changed`, then, when you restart gdm or reboot your computer, your gdm background should be covered with the image you selected.

-You can restore your original gdm theme any time with sudo ./ubuntu-20.04-change-gdm-background --restore.
+You can restore your original gdm theme any time with sudo `./ubuntu-20.04-change-gdm-background --restore`.